• Skip to primary navigation

 Growing up in a Caribbean household it would be a sin not to consume them.
 It was parity to rice, where not a week would go by without incorporating them.

-Due to the rising popularity with plantain, it's not uncommon for someone who isn't from Africa or the Caribbean to consume it.
-It is also far more accessible now with more people than ever cooking an array of cuisines featuring the crop.
+Due to the rising popularity in plantain, it's not uncommon for someone who isn't from Africa or the Caribbean to consume it.

 What Does Plantain Taste Like